Compare & Save on Conveyancing Solicitors

 Nicola Ryan

-Written by
+Written by Reviewed by Carol O'Leary

-25th Jan 2023 (Last updated on 14th Mar 2023) 5 minute read
+25th Jan 2023 (Last updated on 12th Apr 2024) 6 minute read

-When buying a house, solicitors fees should be paid on the exchange of contracts or on completion.
-Most solicitors will request a fee upfront to cover the costs of the disbursements.
-There are also solicitors who work on a no sale no fee guarantee, meaning that you only pay the legal fees when the sale goes through.
+Most solicitors will request an upfront payment to cover the costs of the disbursements.
+Some solicitors work on a no-sale no fee guarantee, meaning that you only pay the legal fees when the house sale goes through.
+All conveyancing quotes should include a complete breakdown of all items that you might reasonably expect to pay during the conveyancing process.

-6. What Will Affect My Solicitor Fees?
+7. What Will Affect How Much I Pay For My Solicitor Fees?

-7. Do I Still Pay Solicitors Fees if Sale Falls Through?
+8. Do I Still Pay Solicitors Fees if Sale Falls Through?

-8. Finding a Conveyancer
+9. Finding a Conveyancer

-Read more about Conveyancing Fees
+Read more about How Much Are Conveyancing Fees in 2024?

 Conveyancing disbursements are costs that your solicitor will pay to third parties on your behalf.
 This means that your solicitor will require the payments beforehand at the start of the conveyancing process.